 Of course, most of us want to believe that when we fall victim to debit card theft, skimmers, and other forms of bank fraud associated with debit or ATM cards, we’ll be protected.
 We might not remember the specifics, but we know there was something in that initial paperwork about how we weren’t responsible for fraudulent transactions.
 But, reporting fraud to your financial institution doesn’t always work out the way you expect—or, the way the law requires.

-In its State of Card Fraud: 2018 report, Rippleshot says 75% of responding financial institutions identified debit card fraud as a top fraud concern.
-Unfortunately, it seems that some institutions are attempting to minimize debit card and ATM-related fraud costs by rejecting disputes and improperly holding consumers responsible for losses
+According to The Wall Street Journal, a report from Fidelity National Information Services showed attempted debit card and credit card fraud jumped 35% in April 2020 compared to April 2019.
+Unfortunately, it seems that some institutions are attempting to minimize debit card and ATM-related fraud costs by rejecting disputes and improperly holding consumers responsible for losses.

 A Tale of ATM Fraud